DiceNameIsMy/vut-itu/docs/Navrh.md

 - TODO: Add something about none of the apps providing routes from real users, or them being badly implemented.
 We can to better.
 - TODO: ...
 ### 1.4 App Requirements (Zadání)
-TODO: Translate & describe the app itself, what can be done there, etc.

-Мы хотим сделать croud sourced приложение для путешественников.
-- Маршруты от других людей
-- Отзывы о локациях
-- Возникает вопрос: А наши пользователи стали бы этим заниматься?

-Главная киллер фича приложения: крауд сорсинг.
-- отзывы на места
-- добавление мест на карте
-- создание маршрутов для других пользователей

-Второстепенная: Система рекомендаций для создания мaршрутов.
-- Сделаем простую имплементацию (генерацию рекомендаций мб сделаем позже)

-Пользователь может:
-- Смотреть на карте места, точки интереса
-- Добавить точку интереса/город в вишлист
-- Проложить маршрут
-	1) Вручную, автоматически (можно преложить ещё точки интереса)
-	2) Выбрать среди уже проложенных другими пользователями маршрут
-- Просмотр маршрутов ранее добывленными пользователями
-- Добавить маршрут в вишлист
-- Добавить точку интереса на карте
-- Поделиться маршрутом в сети
-- Поделиться маршрутом друзьям
-- Во время просмотра его маршрута целиком мб показывать погоду на те даты

-**Key FE Components (Klicove casti BE)**
-- Onboarding
+**Key Feature: Crowdsourcing**
+This is the core of our app.
+What makes us different from out competitiors.
+We want to bring users to a platform where they can share experiences, provide guidance to others.

+**Additional Feature: Route Recommendation System**
+A recommendation system to help users generate personalized routes.
+When a user has chosen places he'd like to visit, he will be able to get a recommended routes without the hassle for figuring it out manually on his own.

+**Other User Capabilities:**
+Our app will allow users to:
+- View an interactive map of the whole globe.
+Browse cities and attractions.
+Add them to a wishlist.
+- Create routes to connect his chosen cities and/or attractions:
+    1. Manually or automatically (with suggested points of interest)
+    2. Choose from routes created by other users
+- View and save routes shared by others to their wishlist
+- Share reviews of places they've visited.
+- Share information about ongoing activities.
+- Create and share routes they've taken with other users.
+- Add new locations to the map.
+- Share routes via social media or directly with friends
+- View weather forecasts for dates associated with their chosen routes

+**Core Front-End Components**
+- An onboarding process to introduce new users to the app by skipping several steps & keeping first-time interaction as fluent as possible.
+- Inspirations screen for browsing ideas for trips to take, places to visit.
-- A screen to search, view and select locations (& attractions?)
+- A search screen to browse and save/select locations and/or attractions.
-- A screen to make a plan to visit selected locations (Make or choose a route.
-Set dates when to visit.
-See a weather forecast?)
+- A planning screen for creating or selecting routes, setting visit dates, and viewing weather forecasts for the trip.

 ---

 ### 1.5 FE Work distribution (Rozdělení práce týmu na FE)

-TODO
+TODO: IT'S A SAMPLE.
+CAN BE CHANGED.
+#### 1.5.1 Albert's FE
+- Wishlist screen
+- Route selection screen
+#### 1.5.2  Nadzeya's FE
+- Main screen
+- Options (Settings)
+#### 1.5.3 Nurdaulet's FE
+- Onboarding
+- An interactive map
 <div style="page-break-after: always;"></div>
 # 2. App proposal (Návrh)

-### GUI (Návrh GUI)
+### 2.1 GUI (Návrh GUI)
-TODO: Screenshots & an explanation how does it fulfill the user requirements.
-TODO: How to separate our work?
+#### 2.1.1 Albert's GUI
+- Wishlist screen
+- Route selection screen
+- TODO: Screenshot from Figma of work done
+#### 2.1.2  Nadzeya's GUI
+- Main screen
+- Options (Settings)
+- TODO: Screenshot from Figma of work done
+#### 2.1.3 Nurdaulet's GUI
+- Onboarding
+- TODO: Screenshot from Figma of work done
-### Tech stack choice (Výběr technologií)
+### 2.2 Tech stack choice (Výběr technologií)
+The following sections detail our choices for the platform and framework, along with the reasoning behind each decision.
+#### 2.2.1 Chosen FE Platform
 We have decided to make a mobile application.
 The reasons for such a choice are:
 - Our users are always carrying their phones with them (everyone do).
-Since we provide offline navigation, storing of tickets, passes, TODO: Add more?, a **web or mobile platforms are the only ones we considered.**
+Since we provide offline navigation, storing of tickets, passes, TODO: Add more?, a web or mobile platforms are the only ones we considered.
-- Application needs to be able to send notifications.
+- Application needs to be able to send notifications for TODO: something about asking users to give their review and/or suggest an article about a place they have arrived to.
 Due to web platform's limitations, being unability to send notifications while not focused on the app, we chose a mobile application.
+#### 2.2.2 Chosen FE Framework
-- When considering the choice of technology stack, we've been considering **Time To Market**, being how fast an application can be built, **performance**, since displaying a customized map is moderatly intensive task. **We did not care about the application size**, since it's safe to say that these days most phones can easily allocate ~100 MB of storage.
+We have chosen Flutter as out mobile framework, since it is the best fit for our application.
+When considering the choice of technology stack, we've been considering **Time To Market**, being how fast an application can be built & released, **performance**, since displaying a customized map is a moderatly intensive task. **We did not care about the application size**, since it's safe to say that these days most phones can easily allocate ~100 MB of storage.

-#### Chosen Framework
-We have chosen Flutter, since it is the best fit for our application.
 Here's a table of comparison:

 | Platform         | Development Time                                              | Team Experience                             | Performance             | Application Size |
 | ---------------- | ------------------------------------------------------------- | ------------------------------------------- | ----------------------- | ---------------- |